DataBiosphere/toil/docs/contributing/contributing.rst

 .. admonition:: Partial install and failing tests.

-    Some tests may fail with an ImportError if the required extras are not installed (:ref:`building_from_source-ref`).
+    Some tests may fail with an ImportError if the required extras are not installed.
     Install Toil with all of the extras do prevent such errors.

 .. _quaySetup: